zdharma-continuum/zinit/README.md

 <details>
   <summary>Here are the new features and updates added to Zinit in the last 90 days.</summary>

+* 15-05-2020
+  - The `autoload''` ice can now rename the autoloaded functions, i.e.: load a function from a file `func-A` as a function `func-B` via: `autoload'func-A -> func-B; …'`.
+  - Also, an alternate autoloading method - via: `eval "func-file() { $(<func-file); }"` – has been exposed – in order to use it, precede the ice contents with an exclamation mark, i.e.: `autoload'!func-file'`.
+The rename mode uses this method by default.

 * 12-05-2020
   - A new feature – ability to substitute `stringA` → `stringB` in plugin source body before executing by `subst'A -> B'`.
 Works also for any nested `source`